 What is Every Woman Every Child?

+Every Woman Every Child recognizes that all actors have an important role to play in improving women’s and children’s health.
 This is an enormous and unprecedented undertaking.
-The stakes are high, and the cost of failure is great.
+The stakes are high and the cost of failure is great.
 But the rewards of success are greater still.
-They include a better life for all of us, and a healthy future for women and children everywhere.
+They include a better life for all of us and a healthy future for women and children everywhere.

 More than $40 billion was pledged at the 2010 launch, and numerous partners have made additional, and critical, financial, policy and service delivery commitments, but more help is needed.
 The Secretary-General is asking the international community for the additional commitments necessary to take Every Woman Every Child past the tipping point.